Kinsey Institute: Sue Carter's directorship (2014–2019)

 Sue Carter, a pioneer in examining mechanisms underlying love, bonding and other emotions, was named director in October 2014.
 Carter said her directorship will emphasize love, sexuality and well-being.
 "I want to take Kinsey into directions that are unequivocally important" including sexual trauma, the transgender movement, and medical interventions that can affect a person's sexuality and relationships.
 Reflecting this broadened scope, the institute changed its tagline from "advancing sexual health and knowledge worldwide" to "explore love, sexuality, and well-being" and introduced a new red logo, a circle inscribed with a hexagonal arrangement of circular arcs.
 The prior logo, a stylised K designed by Enock, Inc., had been phased out around 2010–11.
 For most of her life, Carter has studied prairie voles.
 Unlike most other mammals, these voles pair-bond.

 Justin Garcia's directorship (2019–present)

 On July 1, 2019, evolutionary biologist and sex researcher Justin Garcia became the institute's youngest executive director at 34 years old, replacing director Sue Carter.

 In 2023, the Indiana House of Representatives passed legislation banning any state funds from going to the Kinsey Institute.

+In 2026, Indiana Public Media reported that Garcia and fellow Kinsey researcher Helen Fisher appeared in documents related to the activities of Jeffrey Epstein released in January 2026.
+Garcia had emailed Epstein in 2012 in response to an interaction with him on LinkedIn.
+Garcia clarified his appearance in the documents, stating, "I only later learned of his criminal background, antithetical to all of my work.
+I never met or spoke with him, and I did not receive any funding.
+I totally condemn what he did."
+Fisher, a Senior Research Fellow with The Kinsey Institute, met with Epstein on several occasions, dining with him and other guests, including Woody Allen, Kathy Ruemmler, and Ehud Barak.